fethullahcucu/Library-Managment/README.md

 Title: Library Management

 Description: This is a Library Management System for my CV and written in 2 day.
-I will update it, maybe can change the whole code and will fix the bugs
+I will update it, maybe can change the whole code and will fix the bugs.
+Tried to use ENUMS and COLLECTIONS.

 Prerequisites: Needs to be download mysql connector 8.0.31.jar and added to libraries.